 5. – Sell in an Art Show

 Many artists sell mainly at art or craft shows.
 I have seen many artists at some trade shows, like the High Point Furniture Show in North Carolina.
-I know that many of these artists make an excellent living and get great exposure while selling at the shows.
+I know many of these artists make an excellent living and get great exposure while selling at the shows.

-I attend a lot of tradeshows, and what I have been noticing over the last 10 years is that fewer people are attending tradeshows; many of those showing at the tradeshows have said that fewer sales are being made at the shows.
-One reason is that many people now go to the shows with the idea to market and check out products and then go home actually to make their decision.
+I attend many tradeshows, and I have noticed over the last ten years that fewer people are attending tradeshows; many of those showing at the tradeshows have said that fewer sales are being made at the shows.

 Even if you have a booth at an art show, it will probably mean that you will need to have a lot of follow-ups and do a lot of work after the show to be able to really get the sales from the show.
-You can learn more by reading Is An Art Fair Worth Doing?
-Pros and Cons to Selling Your At Art Fairs by clicking here.

 6. – Enter Art Competitions to Get Exposure